HEWERS89/HalloweenGame/README.md

 ## Bugs

-The answers where duplicating instead of moving to the next question, this was due to a +1 i added to questions in javascript once removed this stopped the duplication.
+The answers were duplicating instead of moving to the next question, this was due to a +1 i added to questions in javascript once removed this stopped the duplication.

-The reset button didnt reset the question counting, I passed the value of 0 to reset the counter at the click of reset.
+The reset button didn't reset the question counting, I passed the value of 0 to reset the counter at the click of reset.

 ## Languages